javierpe/ArtGallery/README.md

  - [x] KSP processor to avoid boilerplate code
  - [x] Unit test, Macrobenchmark and Android CI

- Art Gallery is based on Server Driven UI, only provide a JSON with a UI definition.
+ Art Gallery is based on Server Driven UI, only provide a JSON and UI definition.

  > The SDUI allows you send new features and create
  > reusable componentes as possible.